alefore/edge/README.md

 The following are a few example commands:

-*  `?` Shows you the sequences/commands in the current buffer.
+*  `?` - Shows the help information for the current buffer.

 * `aq` - Quit (short for "Advanced > Quit").
 At the beginning of the execution of Edge, Ctrl+c will also quit (until the moment when you start editing any